 598. SEMINAR IN ENDOCRINE AND INFERTILITY.
 Fourth year.
 This seminar will present an overall survey of gynecologic endocrine problems with special emphasis on endocrine infertility.
 Selected patients presenting various endocrine problems will be interviewed and their management discussed in detail.
-One hour per week, second and fifth six weeks.
-Dr. Goss.
+Three hours per week, second or fifth six weeks.
+Drs.
+Goss and Northcutt.

+?
 Orthopedic Surgery